ibm-cloud-docs/speech-to-text/language-words.md

 Use the `DELETE /v1/customizations/{customization_id}/words/{word_name}` method to delete a word from a custom language model.

--   *For custom models that are based previous-generation models,* use the method to remove words that were added in error, for example, from a corpus with faulty data.
+-   *For custom models that are based on large speech models, previous-generation models,* use the method to remove words that were added in error, for example, from a corpus with faulty data.
 You can remove any word that you added to the custom model's words resource via any means (for example, from corpora, from grammars, or directly.)
 -   *For custom models that are based on next-generation models,* you can delete only words that were added directly to the model.
 Words are not added to the model from corpora or grammars.

 You cannot delete a word from the service's base vocabulary.
 If you delete a word that is also present in the service's base vocabulary, deleting the word from a custom model deletes only the custom pronunciation for the word.
 The word remains in the base vocabulary.